 It’s worth checking out the foot ferry over to Brightlingsea from East Mersea too, which takes just nine minutes.
 You can catch the boat to this quaint seaside town from Cudmore Grove Country Park during the summer months.
 The journey (£2 for adults and £1 for both children and dogs) certainly beats the 40-mile round trip by road.

 Dog-friendly Mersea Island: the best walks

 Cudmore Grove Country Park is pure dog heaven.
 This lovely park hugs the coast and has great year-round walks.
 There’s a lovely family atmosphere here – and the new nautical-themed kids’ play area only adds to that.

 When we’re on Mersea, we love to stroll along the beach by Cudmore Grove and search for fossils – incredibly, a 300,000-year-old artefact was recently unearthed by the cliffs.
 The park aslo has historic World War Two pillboxes to explore and birds to spot but if the weather isn’t great, opt for a stroll through the meadows or along the sheltered path by the reservoir.

 The wonderfully-named Monkey Beach in West Mersea is also great.
 After you and your four-legged friend have stretched your legs, there are whole host of pubs and cafes along the front where you can stop and refuel.

-FIND OUT MORE: See visitmerseaisland.co.uk.
-And if you don’t want to get stranded on the Strood (Mersea gets cut off from the mainland twice a day at high tide), click here to find out the latest tide times and plan your travel.
+See visitmerseaisland.co.uk.
+And if you don’t want to get stranded on the Strood (Mersea gets cut off from the mainland twice a day at high tide), make sure you check the latest tide timetable before you travel.